SSnxxa1/Nitrox11/README.md

 * Clone this repository to your computer or download from the release page.
 * Edit the config variables in the config.yml file as you like.
 * Paste fresh http(s)/socks proxies into required/http-proxies.txt/required/socks-proxies.txt.
-* Open up a command prompt in the downloaded folder and type npm install to install the requirements (not required for * * the compiled version).
+* Open up a command prompt in the downloaded folder and type npm install to install the requirements.
 * Start the generator by typing node app.js, or opening up the executable you downloaded !